 - a.
-Parents of students shall be informed on a regular basis by progress reports and/or report cards of the student absentee record.
-Parents may also be notified through means such as parent notes, teacher notes in student planners and telephone calls.
-The school administration will notify parents when a student accumulates a total of eight (8) days of absences for elementary, middle and high school year-long classes or four (4) days for high school semester classes.
+Parents of students shall be informed on a regular basis by progress reports and/or report cards of the student's absentee record.
+Parents may also be notified through means such as parent notes, teacher notes in student planners, and telephone calls.
+The school administration will notify parents when a student accumulates a total of eight (8) days of absences for elementary, middle, and high school year-long classes or four (4) days for high school semester classes.
 The school administration shall also notify the school's Pupil Personnel Worker. - b.
-An investigation shall be conducted by the appropriate school staff and/or referred to the Pupil Personnel Worker for any student whose total absences for illness exceed eight (8) days for elementary, middle and high school yearlong classes or four (4) days for high school semester classes.
+An investigation shall be conducted by the appropriate school staff and/or referred to the Pupil Personnel Worker for any student whose total absences for illness exceed eight (8) days for elementary, middle, and high school year-long classes or four (4) days for high school semester classes.
 If the investigation reveals questionable absences (Code 03, 20, 21, 22), the parent will be required to subsequently furnish a doctor's certificate for absences.
 If this course of action becomes a requirement, any subsequent absence for illness without a doctor's certificate would be listed under the unlawful category.
 This procedure will remain in effect for the remainder of the school year.

-c.
-Unlawful absences

-- Student absences will be specifically monitored for unlawful excuses (refer to D.2.a-c, Codes 20, 21, and 22).
-Parents will be notified when a student accumulates a total of three (3) unlawful absences for elementary, middle and high school yearlong classes or two (2) days of unlawful absences for high school semester classes.
+- c.
+Unlawful absences - Student absences will be specifically monitored for unlawful excuses (refer to D.2.a-c, Codes 20, 21, and 22).
+Parents will be notified when a student accumulates a total of three (3) unlawful absences for elementary, middle, and high school year-long classes or two (2) days of unlawful absences for high school semester classes.
 The school administration will also notify the School's Pupil Personnel Worker.
-Students will be referred to the Student Services Office for investigation and case management when the student accumulates four (4) unlawful absences for elementary, middle and high school yearlong classes or three (3) days of unlawful absences for high school semester classes.
-This referral will include documentation by the school administration of parent notification and a parent conference or other face-to-face parent contact (home visit, etc.), or documented attempts of these contacts. - d.
-Each schools Pupil Services Team will regularly monitor those students whose absences, both lawful and unlawful, are impacting their instruction and promotion to the next grade.
-Interventions and strategies to address attendance concerns will be addressed and documented by the school and Pupil Services Team using tiered interventions of Response to Intervention (RTI).
+Students will be referred to the Student Services Office for investigation and case management when the student accumulates four (4) unlawful absences for elementary, middle, and high school year-long classes or three (3) days of unlawful absences for high school semester classes.
+This referral will include documentation by the school administration of parent notification and a parent conference or other face-to-face parent contact (home visit, etc.), or documented attempts of these contacts. - i.
+Consecutive Absences After 10 school days of consecutive unlawful absences, the student should be exited from the school with an Exit Status "W" and Exit Code "50." - d.
+Each school's Pupil Services Team will regularly monitor those students whose absences, both lawful and unlawful, are impacting their instruction and promotion to the next grade.
+Interventions and strategies to address attendance concerns will be addressed and documented by the school and Pupil Services Team using tiered interventions of Response to Intervention (RTI). - i.
+Habitual Truant A student is a habitual truant if the student has been in membership in a school for 91 or more days in a school year and is unlawfully absent from school for a number of days or portion of days in excess of 20% of the school days within any marking period, semester, or year.
+A local school system has the prerogative of defining habitual truancy in a more, but not less, stringent manner. - ii.
+Chronically Absent A student is chronically absent if the student has been in membership in a school for at least 10 days and is absent 10% or more of the school days while enrolled at that school.
+For example, a student who is enrolled in a school for 30 days, and who is absent three of those 30 days, is considered chronically absent.
+A student can be counted as chronically absent in multiple schools, within the State, in the same year.